a7ul/blog/src/pages/react-hooks-hocs/index.md

 This would be a very short post (approx 2min read).
 I recently wanted to abstract away a functionality that we had to use for multiple React components.
 I decided that I will write it using React hooks.
 Only issue is that we had a lot of legacy class components that needed the same functionality.
 So that would mean:

-1. Rewrite all components to functional components - Big NO NO
+1. Rewrite all components to functional components - _Big NO NO_

-2. Duplicate the same logic in both hooks and hoc format.
-But what do we say to code duplication?
-Not today!
+2. Duplicate the same logic in both hooks and hoc format. _But what do we say to code duplication?
+Not today!_

-After tinkering around a bit I came up with the following that allows me to write my logic as a hook and have great fallback option for class components in the form of a HOC.
+After tinkering around a bit I came up with the following hack that allows me to write my logic as a hook and have great fallback option for class components in the form of a HOC.

 We will take a simple example for this post.
 Lets say we have a hook as follows: